tpatterson1996/lcc-metadata-manual/record/main/metadata-tab.md

 **Metadata Repositories **indicate where the metadata should be sent.
 Select the "LCCScienceCatalog" as your repository.
 Selecting LCCScienceCatalog insures that your item will appear in the National LCC Science Catalog.

-* For **Projects **that should be listed in the LCC Science Catalog: Select_ “LCCScienceCatalog” from the picklist as repository and “LCC Network Science Catalog_” as collection title \(these should be entered in your [settings](/settings.md) as default repositories.
+* For **Projects **that should be listed in the LCC Science Catalog: Select_ “LCCScienceCatalog” from the picklist as repository and “LCC Network Science Catalog_” as the collection title \(these should be entered in your [settings](/settings.md) as default repositories.
 Additionally, adding the record in the Metadata Repositories section of the Metadata tab insures that the repository is written to your record.

 > **BEST MANAGEMENT PRACTICE:** In[ settings](/settings.md), create default repositories to help maintain precise titles